Data-Science-for-Linguists/Discourse-Analysis-ART-Corpus/final_report.md

 ### 7.3 Interruptions vs. Back Channels
 Snyder's work is similar to mine in that she is analyzing discourse, but where she is focusing on dominance with interruptions, I am focuing on collaboration with back channels.

-As I move forward the [back channel analysis by gender](#8.2-Back-Channel-Distribution-by-Gender), I expect women to collaborate about equally with men and women, and for men to be more collaborative with other men.
+As I move forward with the [back channel analysis by gender](#8.2-Back-Channel-Distribution-by-Gender), I expect women to collaborate about equally with men and women, and for men to be more collaborative with other men.

 ## 8. Back Channels